neo4j-partners/virtual-graph-dbx/README.md

 Graph reaches its current limits.

 Getting it running is three steps: create the Silver tables on Databricks, build the Virtual Graph over them in Aura, then run the demos.
+The `100m` demo is a separate, optional Step 4.
+It runs SQL on Databricks directly and does not use the Virtual Graph.

 ## Quick start

 Prerequisites:

 - `uv` installed.
-- A Databricks workspace with permission to create a schema, volume, and tables, used once by the lakehouse setup notebook (Step 1).
+- A Databricks workspace with permission to create a schema, volume, and tables.
+The lakehouse setup notebook in Step 1 uses it once.
-- A project `.env` (copy `.env.sample`) with the Aura connection:
+- A project `.env` with the Aura connection.
+Copy `.env.sample` to create it:

   ```
   NEO4J_URI=neo4j+s://<instance>.graph-engine.neo4j.io